szhaolab/lab-wiki/setup_rstudio_server.md

 Alternatively, you can set up Rstudio server on Discovery.
 On Discovery, you will need to apply for a compute with specified memory, and the maximum running time of a node is 30 days.
 Thus you will need to set up your server every 30 days, but the advantage of using discovery is that this give you more control of the node.
 The compute node is not affected by other users, while on Polaris there are times then the system is overloaded with many users.
 Another advantage of using Discovery is that, the R used the server will be the exact same one that you use when running jobs on Discovery.

-## Set up RStudio server on Polaris.
+## Section 1: Set up RStudio server on Polaris.

 You can set up the server with R installed on Polaris or use the R installed by `conda`.